 How it works: Applicants applying for an IRAP archery deer site must complete an online application along with the liability waiver and non-hunting adult (if applicable) forms.
 Only successful applicants will be notified and instructed as to where their hunting site is located within the county they apply for and given a site-specific permit allowing them to hunt on the private property.

-Participants MUST fill out a survey after the completion of each hunt.
+fill out a survey within 15 days after the completion of each hunt.
 Future hunting privileges are dependent on the return of your survey.

 IRAP access is provided through cooperation of private landowners